Las Vegas Nursing Home Abuse Lawyer

 Discovering that your loved one has been the victim of nursing home abuse is devastating and highly emotional.
 Unfortunately, you are not alone.
 Nursing home abuse and neglect occur at an alarmingly high rate, due in part to the fact that nursing home residents are often fragile, vulnerable, and afraid or incapable of speaking up.

-At Bertoldo, Baker, Carter & Smith, our Las Vegas nursing home abuse attorneys understand the emotional trauma associated with these types of cases.
-We strive to provide the compassion and commitment it takes to help victims and their families recover compensation for their losses.
-We have devoted our practice to helping the injured and fight aggressively to ensure that all nursing home workers who engage in any form of abuse are held accountable.
+At Bertoldo Carter Smith & Cullen, our Las Vegas nursing home abuse attorneys understand the emotional trauma associated with these types of cases.
+We provide the compassion and commitment it takes to help victims and their families recover compensation.

 To speak privately with one of our lawyers, contact us at (702) 505-8115 today.
 We will listen to your story and help you learn how you can file a nursing home abuse lawsuit.

-Benefits of Working with a Las Vegas Nursing Home Abuse Attorney
+Reasons to Hire a Nursing Home Abuse Attorney

 Some of the benefits of working with our attorneys include: